Rahul7434/Streaming-Replication/README.md

 - Install Postgresql with same version on both servers Standby & primary, but do not initialize DB on standby serever (note- we can setup with different version but some functionality may be will give issue).
     - Go to on postgresql.org official website
     - Select Linux operating system
-    - click on "Red Hat/Rocky/AlmaLinux" it will open the page for download server based on versions.
+    - click on dirstribution "Red Hat/Rocky/AlmaLinux" it will open the page for download server based on versions.
     - select postgresql version that you want to install and select your RHL vesion platform version with architecture (32,64 bit).
     - After all it will provide you installation steps.
       ```